isomerpages/nlb-biblioasia/_holding-area/Rediscovering Mee Maidin.md

 <img src="/images/Videos:%20From%20Book%20to%20Cook/2Mee%20Maidin/Mee_Mahdin_Recipe.jpg" style="width:80%">
 <div style="background-color: white;">“Mee mahdin” recipe from Hajjah Asfiah bte Haji Abdullah, <i>Hidangan Warisan Kita</i> (Times Books International, 1986).</div>

+##### Hajjah Asfiah’s ingredients and instructions<br>
+600 g yellow noodles, dipped and tossed<br>
+300 g bean sprouts, roots removed, dipped and tossed<br>
+5 red peppers, sliced<br>
+5 green peppers, sliced<br>
+250 g lettuce leaves, sliced<br>
+3 pieces of tofu, half-fried and cut into small pieces<br>
+5 chicken eggs, boiled and quartered<br>
+2 tablespoons wheat flour<br>
+1/4 grated coconut, squeeze 300 ml of coconut milk<br>
+600 ml cold water<br>
+salt to taste<br>

+Ingredients (A):

+(finely ground, separate)

+5 red pepper seeds

+5 green peppercorns

+300 g wet geragau prawns

+¼ grated coconut with the skin removed

+Ingredients (B):

+(finely sliced ​​and deep fried)

+12 red onions

+6 garlic cloves

+1.&nbsp;&nbsp;&nbsp; Mix ingredients A in a saucepan.
+Add 600 ml of cold water and salt to taste.
+Stir evenly.
+Heat over slow fire.
+Then add wheat flour and coconut milk, stir again and let it boil.

+2.&nbsp;&nbsp;&nbsp; To serve, put some mee and bean sprouts in a bowl.
+Pour in the sauce.
+Place the salad leaves, tofu, red pepper, fried onions, green pepper and eggs on top.

+Khir’s recipe

+30 shallot cloves

+3-4 tbsp. salt (for brining)

+3 cups cooking oil

+2 kg krill

+1 cup water (for boiling the krill)

+20 stalks dried chilli

+12 garlic cloves (approx. 95 g)

+400 g coconut cream sans emulsifier

+2 tbsp. flat sugar

+1 tbsp. salt or to taste

+1 tbsp. flat cornstarch

+1 kg yellow noodles

+For the garnish:

+1 head lettuce, sliced

+200 g bean sprouts

+fried firm tofu

+green and red chillies, deseeded and sliced

+hard boiled eggs

+calamansi

+soy sauce

+1.&nbsp;&nbsp;&nbsp; Slice the shallots into thin, uniform slices.
+Brine for 10–15 minutes to draw out excess moisture, then remove, rinse well and pat dry.

+2.&nbsp;&nbsp;&nbsp; Heat the cooking oil over low to medium heat, then fry the sliced shallots until lightly golden.
+Remove from oil and pat with a paper towel to remove excess oil.
+The shallots will continue to brown slightly due to carryover cooking.
+1/3 of the fried shallots will be used as garnish and the rest will be for the ragù.
+Keep the shallot oil for the ragù.

+3.&nbsp;&nbsp;&nbsp; Using a colander, wash and clean the krill.

+4.&nbsp;&nbsp;&nbsp; Bring 1 cup of water to a boil in a medium size pot.
+Add in the krill.

+5.&nbsp;&nbsp;&nbsp; Coarse grind the cooked krill (with ½ cup water if stuck).

+6.&nbsp;&nbsp;&nbsp; To prepare the chilli paste, first cut the dried chillies and remove the seeds.
+Then boil the chillies to soften them.
+Blend the softened chillies into a paste.
+Add the garlic to create the _rempah_ (add a little water if it’s too chunky).

+7.&nbsp;&nbsp;&nbsp; Sauté the _rempah_ in the shallot oil until the _rempah_ is slightly darker and the oil separates, about 12 minutes.

+8.&nbsp;&nbsp;&nbsp; Add in the ground krill.

+9.&nbsp;&nbsp;&nbsp; Stir in the coconut cream.

+10. Give the ragù a touch of sweetness with sugar.
+Test for saltiness.

+11. Add a little water to the corn starch to create a paste, then blend it in with the ragù.

+12. Add the crushed fried shallots.

+13. Assemble and serve with yellow noodles and garnishes.